Guide to studying Theology & Religious Studies

 Is religion less relevant nowadays?
 Not necessarily, its role has just changed hugely.
 The impact of science and technology just means that religion is now more a varied and interesting subject than ever before.

-Theology & Religious Studies is a composite of many fields, making it a good choice for someone who is either unsure of their speciality or hasn't decided where they want to go yet.
-Bits of philosophy and history are included, among others.
+Theology & Religious Studies is a composite of many fields, making it a good choice for someone who is either unsure of their speciality or hasn't yet decided where they want to go.
+Aspects of other subject areas such as philosophy and history are also included.

 This is not a degree that will keep you in the lecture hall from nine to five.
 There's plenty of time for personal study, research and reflection – good for those who like independent learning.